tsfpga/tsfpga/doc/sphinx/registers.rst

    :caption: ddr_buffer_regs_pkg.vhd
    :language: vhdl

+For the plain registers the register index is simply an integer, e.g. ``ddr_buffer_config``, but for the register arrays is is a function, e.g. ``ddr_buffer_addrs_read_addr()``.
+The function takes an array index arguments and will assert if it is out of bounds of the array.

 Note that there is a large eco-system of register related components in tsfpga.
 Firstly there are wrappers available for easier working with VUnit verification components.
 See the `bfm library <https://gitlab.com/truestream/tsfpga/-/tree/master/modules/bfm/sim>`__ and `reg_operations_pkg <https://gitlab.com/truestream/tsfpga/-/blob/master/modules/reg_file/sim/reg_operations_pkg.vhd>`__.
 Furthermore there is a large number of synthesizable AXI components available that enable the register bus: AXI-to-AXI-Lite converter, AXI/AXI-Lite interconnect, AXI-Lite mux (splitter), AXI-Lite clock domain crossing, etc.
 See the `axi library <https://gitlab.com/truestream/tsfpga/-/tree/master/modules/axi>`__ for more details.